Secure access

 These terms are intended to govern access to and use of Cohortino by authorized users.
 Cohortino is not a public social platform, public application form, marketplace, employment service, payment service, or file-hosting service in Phase 1.

-Cohortino supports practical programme operations: importing application data from BABEL CSV files, reviewing applications, converting selected applications into projects, assigning mentors and experts, tracking development plans, activities, deliverables, external links, risks, and operational history.
+Cohortino supports practical programme operations: importing application data from BABEL CSV files, reviewing applications, converting selected applications into projects, assigning mentors and experts, tracking development plans, events, deliverables, external links, risks, and operational history.

 Access is for authorized users only.
 An account may be created, invited, activated, deactivated, or permissioned by an authorized administrator or approved account flow.
 The public presence of an account form does not create a right to access Cohortino.